Kudaes/LOLBITS/README.md

 ## Getting Started
 ### Prerequisites

-For the C&C infrastructure is required a Windows Server 2012 or above with python 3.4+ and the following python depedencies:
+For the C&C infrastructure is required a Windows Server 2012 or above with python 3.4+ and the following python dependencies:
 * Colorama
 ```sh
 pip install colorama